threader/AltanOS/Readme.md

 * Mouse is set to (hopefully) jump to a prompt and land on the default answer, this saves time.
 * Revert8Plus install script is added but not initialized.
-* Black theme enabled in harden.reg
+* Black theme enabled in harden.reg.

 In harden.reg - ofc.. where else would you logically put the taskbar settings?
 These settings exsist that are turned off because they are untested.